dczmer/davelab/02_using-the-shell/01_help-hisory/README.md

 ## Finding Help

 There are a lot of commands, and every command has options and required parameters.
-The commands you use every day will become muscle memory, but you will always need to look things up to find help or remember the options you need to use.
+The commands you use every day will become muscle-memory, but you will always need to look things up to find help or remember the options you need to use.

 ### `man` - The Manual Pages